top of page

 • You have difficulty moving or bending your spine without pain and you're not sure why

-• Your sacrum feels numb / blocked or frozen
+• Your sacrum feels stuck / bound /numb / blocked or frozen

-• Your sacrum feels bruised somehow despite no injurys
+• Your sacrum feels bruised despite no injurys

-• You have had ongoing injuries and issues in your sacrum throughout life
+• You have had ongoing injuries in your sacrum throughout life

-• You feel a disgust in your sacrum that you can't explain or rationalise
+• You feel disgust in your sacrum that you can't explain or rationalise

-• Your sacrum is shifted or bent to the right creating nerve impingement
+• Your sacrum feels shifted or bent (usually to the right) sometimes affecting nerves

 • Regardless of physical therapies this doesn't change